chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Chef workstation
 =====================================================

-Install Chef DK
+Install ChefDK
 -----------------------------------------------------
 #.
-Your workstation should have a copy of the Chef DK `installer package <https://downloads.chef.io/chefdk>`__.
+Your workstation should have a copy of the ChefDK `installer package <https://downloads.chef.io/chefdk>`__.
 Use the appropriate tool to run the installer:

    .. code-block:: bash